AngelaGuardia/angelaguardia/README.md

 ### Hi there, I'm Angela 👋

-I am a bright and highly-motivated Software Engineer who loves working towards team goals.
-I harnessed my skills for problem-solving, teamwork, and analytical thinking as a Mechanical Engineer in leading Oil and Gas organizations.

-Now I am focusing on using these skills to build software solutions that align with my values.
-Be that harnessing human potential through accessible applications, advancing connected devices technology, or protecting our environment.

-I am confident working with Ruby, Rails, SQL, HTML, and CSS.
-I’ve also worked with Python and C. In my ideal job, I work on a team using breakthrough technology to create radical solutions that solve big, meaningful problems.
-I pride myself on being a great collaborator and empathetic teammate.
-I am known to do thorough and thoughtful code reviews that spark conversations and improve the codebase.
+I am a bright and highly-motivated Software Engineer who is passionate about making an impact through my work.
+In my next role, I am looking to tackle difficult problems with innovative solutions to drive meaningful change where it matters the most.

+As part of Twitter’s Build team, I architected, designed, and implemented engineering solutions to facilitate the migration of Twitter’s build tool from Pants to Bazel.
+These solutions improved developer productivity and development velocity for 1000+ engineers.

+At Twitter, I used Python, bash scripting, and CI/CD tools to facilitate the migration of 130k+ targets from Pants to Bazel.
+I also have experience making backend web applications with Ruby, Rails, SQL, HTML, and CSS.

 Find my resume [here](https://github.com/AngelaGuardia/angelaguardia/blob/main/AngelaGuardiaResume.pdf).

-#### What I am working on
+#### What I've worked on

+- Build tools at Twitter

-- Learning Backend Web development
+- Backend Web development
-- Currently working on creating and consuming graphQL APIs.
+- GraphQL APIs.
 See my latest API, Eras, [here.](https://github.com/Turing-Eras/api)
-- See my latest RESTful API, Sweater Weather, [here.](https://github.com/AngelaGuardia/sweater_weather)
+- RESTful API, Sweater Weather, [here.](https://github.com/AngelaGuardia/sweater_weather)
-- See my latest group project, My Solar Garden, [here.](https://github.com/My-Solar-Garden)
+- IoT Project, My Solar Garden, [here.](https://github.com/My-Solar-Garden)

 #### How I work with others